 For additional, not-necessarily DMM-related or museumy resources that may help you or your family during this time of social distancing, scroll down.*

 The Dorothy Molter Education Guide was created to help formal and informal educators inspire youth at 4th-6th grade learning levels.

-This 16-page guide is flexible so that it may be used in the classroom as a stand-alone unit, as a pre-visit activity guide or a post-visit review.
+This 16-page guide is flexible so that it may be used in the classroom/homeschool room as a stand-alone unit, as a pre-visit activity guide or a post-visit review.

 Dorothy’s Birds Coloring Pages

 Dorothy had very little experience in the Northwoods before moving to Isle of Pines.
 Birdwatching helped her become familiar with her wilderness surroundings and its inhabitants, and became one of her favorite hobbies.

 These coloring pages are excerpts from the Dorothy Molter Coloring Book produced by the Dorothy Molter Museum.
 The full coloring book may be purchased for $4.95.

 Although, our natural resources were managed and protected differently during Dorothy’s life, she still had a strong appreciation and respect for nature.
 Over time, we continue to discover new ways to preserve the wilderness integrity of our wild spaces for future generations to enjoy.
 Leave No Trace Center for Outdoor Ethics has created a variety of educational resources to help educators share the philosophy of being a good Northwoods steward with youth.